metanav/hovergames2_thermal_face_detection/README.md

 ## Thermal Camera Setup
 The MLX90640 thermal camera is connected to the NavQ using a 9-pin JST-GH cable.
+Note: The 5 unused wires have been cut off to keep the connection clean.

 ![Connection](images/connection_2.jpg)

 ## Run application